North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Schedule Analysis

-- When the Tar Heels took down the Davidson Wildcats, the No. 56 team in our computer rankings, by a score of 74-70 on November 12, it was their best win of the season thus far.
+- On November 12 versus the Davidson Wildcats, who rank inside the top 100 (No. 56) in our computer rankings, the Tar Heels notched their signature win of the season, a 74-70 victory at home.

-- The Tar Heels have tied for the 40th-most Quadrant 1 defeats in the country (two).
+- The Tar Heels have tied for the 40th-most Quadrant 1 defeats in the nation (two).

 - North Carolina has tied for the 40th-most Quadrant 4 victories in the country (four).